renatomarinho/laravel-page-speed/README.md

 #### Register Middlewares

-Next, the `\RenatoMarinho\LaravelPageSpeed\Middleware\CollapseWhitespace::class` and others middleware must be registered in the kernel:
+Next, the `\RenatoMarinho\LaravelPageSpeed\Middleware\CollapseWhitespace::class` and other middleware must be registered in the kernel:

 ```php
 //app/Http/Kernel.php